Williamwood High School: History

 The school was originally opened as Eastwood Senior Secondary School in Seres Road, Williamwood in the 1930s, later being renamed Williamwood High School.
 It was announced in 2003/2004 that a new school would be built to replace the ageing facilities at Seres Road.
 It was funded under the PPP scheme by the private company HBG.

-In August 2006 the new £29 million school opened at the Eaglesham Road site.
+In August 2006 the new £29 million school opened at the Eaglesham Road site, on the southern edge of Clarkston, with fields and farm roads to the south, west and north, about 1.5 miles from the original site.
 It features over 70 classrooms, each fitted with interactive whiteboards.
 The school has high quality sports facilities including astroturf pitches and running track, a video editing suite, and high standard drama studios.
 The new school was officially opened by the First Minister of Scotland, Jack McConnell, on Monday 11 December 2006.

 Following an inspection in 2009, Williamwood became the first school in Scotland to be awarded a maximum of five "excellent" ratings by Her Majesty's Inspectorate of Education.

 The unoccupied former building was damaged by fire in February 2007.
 Within around a year of this, the school was demolished, and townhouses were built on the old site.
 The former playing fields were redeveloped into the Eastwood Health Centre, alongside the old Isobel Mair School building.
 Some parts of the playing fields remain brownfield, however.
 Former headteacher John Fitzpatrick was awarded the OBE in 2011 for services to education, whilst at Williamwood.

 In April 2015, the S6 year group from the school went viral on the internet after filming a video of themselves and various staff members miming to the song Uptown Funk by Bruno Mars and Mark Ronson.
 The video was made to be shown at their end of year graduation but amassed over one hundred thousand views after being posted online.

 In June 2015, following the retirement of John Fitzpatrick, William Inglis became headteacher.

 In 2021, Nicola MacGlashan took over as headteacher, having previously been the headteacher at nearby Woodfarm High School.
 Soon after the appointment, the school implemented a controversial new rule that toilets were to be locked during class time to prevent truancy.
 This prompted backlash amongst the school community, with an online petition set up to oppose the decision.
 The school later reversed the rule in view of the negative response.

+In 2024, the school faced backlash after replacing the traditional roles of head boy and head girl with two gender-neutral captains.
+The change aimed to promote inclusivity, but it led to controversy when a boy was appointed to one of the captain roles, meaning for the first time, there were two boys as leaders, replacing the former head girl.
+Critics argue that the move undermines female representation, while supporters believe it is a step towards gender equality.
+The school's decision has sparked a broader debate on gender roles in educational leadership.